The Amazing Race: Roadblock

 A Roadblock is a task that only one team member may perform.
 A Roadblock clue is given as a cryptic question, such as "Who's really hungry?" (leading to a task involving exotic food) or "Who wants to get down and dirty?" (for a task related to laundry).
 Based on this information and observation of any other racers at the task, the team must declare which member will complete the task before reading the full task description.
 Once a team announces its decision of who will complete the Roadblock, it cannot be changed or taken back.
 The Roadblock task is performed by only the selected racer while his or her partner waits in a designated area, although the partner is sometimes able to supply words of encouragement and advice.
 Unless directed by the task instructions, the selected racer may gain help from other racers that have been selected to do the Roadblock or from locals.
 Some Roadblocks may involve the non-selected racer, such as leading a camel his or her partner rides, or helping his or her partner solve a puzzle.
 On completing the Roadblock, the selected racer receives their next clue, at which point they may return to their partner and continue on.
 If a racer is unable to complete a Roadblock, or opts to quit a Roadblock, the team must take a four-hour penalty, which either starts when the next team arrives at the Roadblock, or if all teams are present, when they reach the Pit Stop for that leg.
 In Seasons 7, 15 and 31 and some foreign versions of the show however, the four-hour penalty was served at the Roadblock location and ended before they could continue racing.
 Some legs feature two Roadblocks, each of which must be completed by different teammates.

 Through the first five seasons, there was no limit on the number of Roadblocks that a single team member could perform throughout the race.
 In practice, this often led to one team member performing the majority of Roadblocks during the race (the male member of co-ed teams performed most of the Roadblocks in such cases).
-The rule has changed in Season 6, teams have been limited in the number of Roadblocks each teammate may do over the course of a race, effectively making both racers complete about an equal number of Roadblocks, where it has become a traditional norm in subsequent seasons, as well as all international versions.
+The rule has changed in season 6, teams have been limited in the number of Roadblocks each teammate may do over the course of a race, effectively making both racers complete about an equal number of Roadblocks.
+The new rule has become a traditional norm in subsequent seasons, as well as all international versions.